-What I hear almost daily from clients are their struggles with being able to see past their own challenging situations as well as identifying the value they consistently bring to the table.
+What I hear almost daily from clients are their struggles with being able to see past their challenging situations as well as identifying the value they consistently bring to the table.

 We find it is essential to take a step back, change the view, and identify high-level goals as a first step.

-In a connected way, it can be very difficult to see clearly through the muck of one’s own career path and goals to clearly identify next steps forward, how to present one’s self, how to deal with technology-driven job search (and how to work around tech!), as well as how to make it all a MUCH easier process.
+In a connected way, it can be very difficult to see clearly through the muck of one’s career path and goals to identify the next steps forward, how to present one’s self, how to deal with technology-driven job search (and how to work around tech!), as well as how to make it all a MUCH easier process.

 Again, talking about this objectively, arming one’s self with support and answers, and having a team of players on one’s team to move forward makes a huge difference.

-I honestly hear clients constantly talking about how all they do is apply to roles but never hear back – of course they do not hear back!
+I honestly hear clients constantly talking about how all they do is apply to roles but never hear back – of course, they do not hear back!

 Applicant Tracking Systems are the bane of a job seeker’s existence but knowing how to work around them is powerful.

-Additionally, copying a so-so resume into LinkedIn and not really learning how to utilize this incredible platform – I cannot even express how major of a mistake this is!
+Additionally, copying a so-so resume into LinkedIn and not learning how to utilize this incredible platform – I cannot even express how major of a mistake this is!

-Note: even if you have an incredibly strong resume, never copy and paste that content in to your LinkedIn profile.
+Note: even if you have an incredibly strong resume, never copy and paste that content into your LinkedIn profile.
 Not only is that ensuring the content is completely redundant but will work against LinkedIn’s algorithms.